 You cannot reach me there,

 This is my tribute to “Ashes and Lemon Peel”, a poem by R. D. Laing.
 Laing’s poem was once a favourite of mine – his “ashes and lemon peel” (all that remains after fire and bitterness) spoke to the emptiness and meaninglessness that I experienced long ago.
 In contrast, “Fire and a Cherry Tree” is a poem of hope and consolation.
-I wrote it shortly after I “saw the light” for myself.
+I wrote it shortly after I “saw the light” of Christ for myself.